Poplar Point Pumping Station Project

 - Installation of a chamber to deliver sewage to the main sewers that connect to Blue Plains

-DC Water is currently working closely with multiple stakeholders to provide timely information about the project, to solicit input, and to ease the burdens of construction.
-These stakeholders include residents, other utility service providers, District Department of Transportation, District Office of the Deputy Mayor for Planning and Economic Development and the Commission of Fine Arts.
-DC Water is also coordinating with Advisory Neighborhood Commissions to provide regular updates.
+DC Water worked closely with multiple stakeholders to provide timely information about the project, to solicit input, and to ease the burdens of construction.
+These stakeholders included residents, other utility service providers, District Department of Transportation, District Office of the Deputy Mayor for Planning and Economic Development and the Commission of Fine Arts.
+DC Water also coordinated with Advisory Neighborhood Commissions to provide regular updates.